 Our curriculum department has implemented a seven-year cycle of adoption to ensure we are using materials aligned with best-practices.

 The adoption process involves teachers from all schools.
-We adopted the Savvas enVision Math materials during the 20/21 school year for all grade levels, and are currently in the process of adopting K-12 E/LA and 6-12 Science materials.
+We adopted the Savvas enVision Math materials in 20/21 and began implementation in the fall of the 21/22 school year for all grade levels.

 We have a one-to-one Chromebook program throughout the district.
 Teachers can use both digital and traditional curriculum materials.